bradwilson/ansible-dev-pc/README.md

 Special affordances are made to enable support for WSL 2.
 Most of the GUI customization is not done, though some GUI applications are installed.
 Users will need to use Windows 11 (for WSLg) or install an X server on their machine to run those GUI applications.
 Instructions for enabling WSLg are available on [the WSLg GitHub project README](https://github.com/microsoft/wslg/blob/HEAD/README.md).

-## Debian 11

-* Insync is not yet available on Debian Bullseye.

 ## Having issues with Docker not starting on Linux (including WSL 2)?

 If you're noticing that Docker isn't running: